Upon completing a Bachelor’s degree, students can pursue a year-long research program that involves the production of an 18,000-20,000 word thesis.

 Requirements and units of study for honours can be found on the American Studies handbook page.

-The deadline to apply to Honours is 30 November of the preceding year.
+The deadline to apply to Honours is usually 30 November of the preceding year.
+This year, due to COVID-19 related barrier, the deadline has been extended to 31 January, 2021.

 We strongly encourage applicants to apply as early as possible, offers are made on a rolling basis and places are limited.